FAQ

 If you still do not see any trace data, please confirm that your ports conform to the Istio port naming conventions and that the appropriate container port is exposed (via pod spec, for example) to enable traffic capture by the sidecar proxy (Envoy).

 If you only see trace data associated with the egress proxy, but not the ingress proxy, it may still be related to the Istio port naming conventions.
-Starting with Istio 1.3 the protocol for outbound traffic is automatically detected.

 Istio, via Envoy, currently supports a percentage-based sampling strategy for trace generation.
 Please see this section for more information on how to set this sampling rate.